Recent Publications

 Tran D, Petitjean H, Chebli Y, Geitmann A, Sharif-Naeini R (2021) Plant Physiology, 187: 1705-1712

-Mimosa is able to rapidly fold its leaves and leaflets upon a mechanical trigger.
+Mimosa is able to rapidly fold its leaves upon a mechanical trigger.
 We investigated the mechanism allowing the plant to perceive mechanical triggers and found a mechanosensitive ion channel to be involved.
-This article was highlighted in a News and Views Editorial.
+Highlighted in a News and Views Editorial.

 Invasive processes in the life cycle of plants and fungi